kubernetes/enhancements/keps/sig-node/2400-node-swap/README.md

 can perform testing and provide data to continue building cluster capabilities on top of swap.

+This KEP aims to
+introduce basic swap enablement and leave further extensions to follow-up KEPs.
+This way Kubernetes users / vendors would be able to use swap in a basic manner quickly while extensions would be brought to discussion in dedicated KEPs that would progress in the meantime.

+For example, to achieve this goal, this KEP does not introduce any APIs that allow customizing how the feature behaves, but instead only determines whether the feature is enabled or disabled.
+Instead, the behaviour is automatic and implicit that requires minimum user intervention (see [proposal below](#steps-to-calculate-swap-limit) for more details).
+As mentioned above, in the very near future, follow-up KEPs would bring API extension and customizability, supporting zswap, and many other extensions to discussion.

 ## Motivation

 There are two distinct types of user for swap, who may overlap: